leaf-ai/studio-go-runner/docs/interface.md

 ### Encrypted payloads

 In the event that message level encryption is enabled then the payload format will vary from the clear-text format.
 The encrypted format will retain a very few blocks in clear-text to assist in scheduling, the status, pythonver, experiment_lifetime, time_added, and the resources needed blocks as in the following example.
-All other fragments will be rolled up into an encrypted_data block, consisting of base64 binary encoded data.
+All other fragments will be rolled up into an encrypted_data block, consisting of Base64 encoded data.
+The fields used within the clear-text header retain the same purpose and meaning as those in the Request documented in the [Field Descriptions](#field-descriptions) section

-The encrypted_data block will contain the entire original clear-text JSON payload encrypted as binary and then encoded as Base64.
-The encryption methods is RSA-OAEP with a key length of 4096 bits.
+Encrypted payloads use a hybrid cryptosystem, for a detailed description please see https://en.wikipedia.org/wiki/Hybrid_cryptosystem.

+A detailed description of the StudioML implementation of this system can be found in the [message_encryption]() documentation.

+The following figures shows an example of the clear-text headers and the encrypted payload portion of a message:

 ```json
 {